Darrell Fullington

-Darrell L. Fullington (born April 17, 1964) is a former American football free safety.
+Darrell L. Fullington (born April 17, 1964) is an American former professional football safety.

-Fullington was drafted fifth round out of the University of Miami to the Minnesota Vikings in 1988.
-Darrell was also with the New England Patriots, waived by them in September 1991 and eventually claimed by the Tampa Bay Buccaneers.
+Fullington was selected in the fifth round (124th overall) out of the University of Miami to the Minnesota Vikings in the 1988 NFL draft.
+Fullington was also with the New England Patriots, waived by them in September 1991 and eventually claimed by the Tampa Bay Buccaneers.
 He started for most of the 1992 season, having been primarily a nickel back and special teamer under Bucs coach Richard Williamson.